YeongOh/YMDB/README.md

 # Movie Search App

-I created this app motivated by [App Ideas Github](https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/Movie-App.md)

-- This application will help users find their next movie to watch by showing helpful stats
-- Resource needed for the project is movie api, examples include Imdb, MovieDB etc.
+## Motivation

+I have been looking for project ideas for a while and I stumbled across the github repo [App Ideas Github](https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/Movie-App.md) and decided to build it.

 ## User Stories